 - The consistency of kefir is thinner than yogurt, and is best described as a thick liquid.

-- The exact taste of your kefir all depends on the time, temperature and environment it is fermented in.
+- The exact taste of kefir depends on the time, temperature and environment it is fermented in.
+So it can differ by batch or brand.

 Does kefir taste like yogurt?